calinovidiu96/react-invoices/README.md

 ## Overview

-This React-based frontend application serves as an Invoice Manager, providing a dynamic and intuitive user interface for handling invoices, customers, and products.
-The app enables users to effortlessly list, create, edit, and delete invoices with real-time state updates, enhancing productivity and user convenience.
-Built with React and TypeScript, it ensures a robust and type-safe development experience, promoting code quality and maintainability.
+This React and TypeScript-powered frontend app is a practical Invoice Manager designed for straightforward handling of invoices, customers, and products.
+The user interface is intuitive, allowing you to easily list, create, edit, and delete invoices with real-time updates.

+The app incorporates a feature allowing users to download invoices in .pdf format and a search function, enabling users to filter through invoices based on specific criteria.

 ## Key Features